tyreelab/academic-kickstart/content/genealogy_research/profiles/matildasheppard1844.md

 ## Marriage
 Matilda married John Bardsley in 1863 in Stockport, Cheshire, England.[^2]

 In 1871, the English census has Matilda and John Bardsley recorded as living at [98 Manchester Road](https://goo.gl/maps/uhCPmcUUyw8KgS4FA) in Denton township in Ashton Under Lyne, Lancashire.
 Matilda's birthplace is listed as being in Stalybridge, her age in 1871 was 26.
-Other household members included Matilda's husband John, who was 30 years old, and was listed as beinga Fur Farmer (if I read that correctly), and his birthplace was Stockport, Cheshire, England.
+Other household members included Matilda's husband John, who was 30 years old, and was listed as being a Fur Farmer (if I read that correctly), and his birthplace was Stockport, Cheshire, England.
 Matilda's eldest son William Julian Bardsley, aged 5, born in Stockport, Cheshire, England, also lived with them, and they also had a boarder named Mary Sheppard, aged 18, also born in Stockport, Cheshire, England.[^3]

 {{< figure library="true" src="MatildaSheppard1871Census.jpg" title="1871 English Census" lightbox="true" >}}